vcflib/vcflib/README.md

 And for some of the VCF executables

+- zig 0.9.1 (disable with cmake -DZIG=OFF)
 - python
 - perl

+The zig dependency is for
 ### Using a different htslib

 Check out htslib in tabixpp (recursively) and